Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Introduction

-In this work, we present an IMC architecture that can natively implement and solve hybrid XOR--CNF problems.
+Therefore, in this work, we set to address the open question of whether IMC is suitable for accelerating the solving of hybrid XOR--CNF problems efficiently.
+We present an IMC accelerator architecture that can be used to natively implement and solve hybrid XOR--CNF problems.
 As part of this architecture, we propose WalkSAT-XNF, an XOR-native implementation of the WalkSAT stochastic local search (SLS) heuristic, where all variables within unsatisfied clauses are candidates for being flipped.
 We propose an efficient method for XOR--CNF clause evaluation and gradient computation using analog crossbar arrays.
 To demonstrate feasibility on hardware, we experimentally implement WalkSAT-XNF on crossbar arrays based on TaO$_x$ memristors for a small-scale minimal disagreement parity (MDP) problem.
-Additionally, we simulate a memristor-based accelerator architecture in a 28-nm complementary metal–oxide–semiconductor (CMOS) process and evaluate the computation speed and energy consumption on benchmarking problems from cryptographic applications including the McEliece--Niederreiter cryptosystem~\cite{651067CanteautChabaud, mandra2025generating} and the advanced encryption standard (AES)~\cite{DeamenRigmen_AES02, AES_SAT_Kamal_5633736}.
-Compared to solving problems in their CNF representation, our accelerator achieves an order-of-magnitude improvement in computation speed and energy consumption, within a 10$\times$ smaller chip area, by employing hybrid XOR--CNF representations.
-Furthermore, compared to state-of-the-art SAT solvers running on CPUs, our architecture solves benchmarking problems with up to 300 variables and 1016 clauses $\sim$10$\times$ faster while consuming $\sim$1000$\times$ less energy.
-Our results highlight the potential of IMC accelerators for efficiently implementing hybrid XOR--CNF SAT solvers, enabling native problem representation for solving a variety of complex industry-relevant problems.
+Additionally, we simulate a memristor-based accelerator architecture in a 28 nm complementary metal–oxide–semiconductor (CMOS) process and evaluate the computation speed and energy consumption on benchmarking problems from cryptographic applications including the McEliece--Niederreiter cryptosystem~\cite{651067CanteautChabaud, mandra2025generating} and the Advanced Encryption Standard (AES)~\cite{DeamenRigmen_AES02, AES_SAT_Kamal_5633736}.
+Compared to solving problems in their CNF representation with an IMC accelerator, our approach achieves an order-of-magnitude improvement in computation speed and energy consumption, within a 10$\times$ smaller chip area, by employing hybrid XOR--CNF representations.
+Furthermore, compared to state-of-the-art SAT solvers running on CPUs, our accelerator solves benchmarking problems with up to 300 variables and 1016 clauses $\sim$10$\times$ faster while consuming $\sim$1000$\times$ less energy.
+Our results highlight the potential of IMC accelerators for efficiently implementing hybrid XOR--CNF SAT solvers, enabling native problem representations for solving a variety of complex industry-relevant problems.